A: Aerosols, Aluminium Cans/Foil, Asbestos Waste, Appliances.

 Mobile Phones

 All mobile telephones that are no longer required should be returned to DTS (Digital Technology Services).
-All handsets will be securely disposed of and all data from will be securely destroyed.
+All handsets will be securely disposed of and all data from will be wiped.
 DTS will update the University system with the phone number and IMEI for audit purposes.

 Monitors & TVs